 Not only in open houses but also in any activity, especially if they’re in sports, dance or even plays.
-Be willing to partake in at least most of those activities where encouragement is needed and motivation.
-Last school year I recall a 5 year old in my son’s class whom got a little sad when he didn’t see his mother in their Achievements Ceremony.
+Be willing to partake in at least most of those activities where encouragement and motivation are needed.
+Last school year I recall a 5-year-old in my son’s class who got a little sad when he didn’t see his mother in their Achievements Ceremony.

 Be Their Homework Superhero

 I vividly remember back in elementary when my mother had to take me to a teacher to get some help on a History assignment because my mother wasn’t able to help me.
 Even if you aren’t able to help your child yourself, find ways that you can help them.
-Either taking them for additional tutoring or nowadays there’s computers to do in depth research.
+Either taking them for additional tutoring or nowadays there are computers to do in-depth research.

 Sometimes kids want to do what they want and have no interest in doing the homework.
 Find ways to encourage them to work on it.
 Last semester, my oldest wasn’t too motivated to start his homework one afternoon so what I did was ask if he wanted to play superhero dress-up and he said yes.